dourvaris/nano-python/README.md

 A python wrapper for the [RaiBlocks RPC server](https://github.com/clemahieu/raiblocks) which tries to make it a little easier to work with by converting RPC responses to native python ones and exposing a pythonic api for making RPC calls.

+Also included are various utilities such as for converting amounts and named accounts.

 Note: This library is still new so there may be bugs and api changes, PRs are welcome.